Esri/navigator-integration/README.md

 ## Supported versions

-* Navigator for ArcGIS on iOS 2.0.0 or later
+* Navigator for ArcGIS 2.0.0 or later
-* Navigator for ArcGIS on Android 0.2.0 (beta) or later

 ## What's included